-Today’s savvy marketers understand that having an omnichannel marketing strategy is essential when trying to connect with consumers who flit from one device to another, and from one channel to another (social media to an app to a website).
+Today’s savvy marketers understand that having an omnichannel marketing for small business strategy is essential when trying to connect with consumers who flit from one device to another, and from one channel to another (social media to an app to a website).

 The more you get your brand in front of your target audience, the closer you get to actually converting them into customers.

 Beth may send texts and hop on social media on her phone, but she prefers to shop on her tablet or read content on her desktop.
 By implementing a multi-pronged marketing approach, you can reach her on each of these devices in a relevant way.